BookStackApp/BookStack/docs/migration/dokuwiki-export.md

 # DokuWiki Export Guide

-> Complete guide to exporting BookStack content to DokuWiki format
+> Complete guide to exporting BookStack content to DokuWiki format.

+**Note:** The bundled exporter is experimental and focused on text content (books, chapters, pages).
+It does **not** move attachments/media or rewrite internal links.
+Use it in staging and validate results before touching production data.

 ---